MarcGrol/golangAnnotations/README.md

 # Golang annotations

+This repository provides annotations for golang.
+The annotations live inside comments.
+Example:

+    // @RestOperation( method = "GET", path = "/person/{uid}" )
+    func (s Service) getPerson(uid string) (Person,error) {
+        ...
+    }

-Tool to help parsing your own golang source-code (using the abstract-syntax-tree tools from the standard library) into an intermediate representation.
+The golangAnnotationsTool parses your own golang source-code (using the abstract-syntax-tree tools from the standard go library) into an intermediate representation.
 From this intermediate representation, we can easily generate predictable and error-phrone boilerplate source-code.
-Annotations are used to pass instructions to the code-generator.
+The annotations are used as instructions to the code-generator.

 This first implementation focuses on essing the work on the following topics:
 - web-services (jax-rs like):